owlchester/kanka-docs/docs/entries/maps/layers.md

 Layers have three types that control how they are displayed on a map.

-* **Standard layer**: The default option, the layer will only display when clicked on.
-* **Overlay (displayed above)**: When toggled to display, this layer won't hide the original map image, but be visible on top.
-This is great for adding an image with transparency and some details to your map.
-* **Overlay shown by default**: Same as above, but this layer is visible by default when the map is opened.
+* **Standard layer**: an alternative map image, intended for the legacy map interface.
+* **Overlay (displayed above)**: an optional transparent image displayed over the base map in the legacy map interface.
+* **Overlay shown by default**: a transparent image that Map Explorer displays automatically above the base map.
+Use this for information that should always be visible, such as borders or a grid.

+Map Explorer currently displays layers that are set to **Overlay shown by default**.
+It does not include the old layer-switching controls for standard and optional overlay layers.

-_Note that overlay images will stretch to the size of the map's image_
+_Overlay images stretch to the size of the map image._

 ![Map layer overlay](img/map-layer-overlay.png)